Robert Holloway: Senior cricket

 The following season Holloway played in all five of Otago's Plunket Shield matches, opening the batting in each match and scoring a total of 160 runs.
 He made 27 runs in the team's first match of the season but was run out "in a disastrous way" just as he was "getting on top of the bowling".
 In the second match of the 1962–63 season he carried his bat for 61 not out in a total of 122 against Central Districts, becoming the third Otago player to do so.
 This innings was his first half-century and remained his highest first-class score.
 He batted "very solidly" according to The Press, and was one of only two Otago batsmen to reach double-figures in their first innings.

 Otago did not win a match in 1962–63, but The Press considered that if their younger players, including Holloway, who it described as "a sturdy opening bat", continued to develop that they were likely to improve with time.
 Holloway was selected to play against the touring MCC side, featuring in an Otago Invitational XI in March 1963.
 Opening once more, he scored just five runs in the match.

 Holloway played in all five of Otago's matches in 1963–64, scoring a total of 147 runs.
 He started well with a half-century in the side's first match of the season and a score of 46 in the second against Northern Districts, but Otago again failed to win a match.
 The side did, however, take batting points in the match against Northern Districts―their first points of any kind since the 1961–62 season―after Holloway was part of an "excellent" top-order batting performance.

 The last first-class match Holloway played was the following season.
-He was called into the Otago side for the final match of the season after captan Jack Alabaster was dropped.
+He was called into the Otago side for the final match of the season after captain Jack Alabaster was dropped.
 Batting at number three, he was out for a duck in his first innings and scored 13 in the second.
 Later in the month he was in the Southland Hawke Cup side that played Central Otago and the following season played against Manawatu in the same competition.

 In total Holloway played in 15 first-class matches and scored 373 runs with two half-centuries; his batting average was just 13.81 runs per innings.
 He played "off the front foot" and was considered a particularly strong driver of the ball.
 Although he was considered a fine club batsman and effective medium-pace change bowler, The Press considered that he "never fulfilled the promise he showed as a youngster".
 He played his final Hawke Cup match for Southland in January 1968, having played against the touring Fijians earlier in the same month.